richardseabrook/samaritans-dashboard/README.md

 ## Upgrading

 If you are an existing user, there are a few benefits to upgrade - better support for newer displays and devices, no need to edit the HTML to replace your branch name (now done via configuration variable) and no need to have one more Pi than displays.
 All components now run together on each device.
+Deployment is now _much_ simplified.

 Due to the major changes involved, the recommended upgrade path is: